Applestew1/Capturing-User-Activity-with-LLMs/README.md

 - API Key
 # Installing
 - Head to python.org and follow the steps to download python 3.12 or later.
+- Install the modules in your command prompt.
 - You can download the program by copying the code.
 # Executing program
 - Step 1: Run the program and type in the name of the window you want monitored.
 (Example: File Explorer)